The Overstory: Critical reception

 Major publications offered predominantly positive perspectives on the novel.
 In The New York Times, author Barbara Kingsolver praised its ambitious scope and intricate narrative structure, which she compared to the rings of a tree.
 Kingsolver particularly commended Powers's ability to weave together the lives of nine diverse characters through their connections to trees and the natural world, ultimately describing the work as an achievement that challenges readers' relationship with nature.
 Similarly, author Ron Charles, in The Washington Post, provided an enthusiastic endorsement, declaring that the "ambitious novel soars up through the canopy of American literature and remakes the landscape of environmental fiction".

 In The Guardian, Benjamin Markovits lauded the book as an "astonishing performance", praising Powers's ambitious narrative structure and ability to generate "narrative momentum out of thin air, again and again".
 However, another Guardian reviewer criticized the work as an "increasingly absurd melodrama".

 The Atlantic characterized the work as "darkly optimistic" in its perspective that while humanity might be doomed, trees would endure.

 The Los Angeles Review of Books observed that "the human lives are only the novel's 'understory'", arguing that Powers successfully makes "a story of the considerably extended timeline of the trees, not the humans".
-Critics noted the work's formal innovation, with the Kenyon Review stating it "demonstrates that a novel doesn't have to come down to human emotion" and represents "an argument that Wood's obsession with character... is actually a limitation".
+Critics noted the work's formal innovation, with the Kenyon Review stating it "demonstrates that a novel doesn't have to come down to human emotion" and represents "an argument that [James] Wood's obsession with character... is actually a limitation".